Skip to content

 Monitoring Jobs

-# Get status of specific jobjob_status = security_rules.get_job_status(result.job_id)
+# Get status of specific job directly from the clientjob_status = client.get_job_status(result.job_id)

 print(f"Job status: {job_status.data[0].status_str}")